acc15/lf/doc/index-format.md

 * 2-3 bits - enables sync of entry (`00` - not syncing, `01` - shallow dir/file sync, `10` (decimal - 2) - deep/recursive dir sync)
 * other bits - unused

-### Mirror flags
+#### Mirror flags

-Byte count is determined by used mirrors table and must be always equal to
+Byte count of mirror flags is determined by used mirrors table and must be always equal to

 	(count of mirrors + 7) / 8

-Each bit designates whether current entry was synchronized to mirror or not.
+Each bit designates whether current entry was synchronized to mirror at specific index (in used mirror table) or not.

 This information is required to determine how to resolve case when `left` contains file `"a"`, but `right` doesn't - as there is 2 solutions possible: